spiral/docs/components/entity.md

-schema     | Used by ORM, ODM and RequestFilter entities to describe model behaviour. indexes    | ORM and ODM only, set of indexed to be created in related table/collection. defaults   | ORM and ODM only, set of default values for model fields. datatabe   | ORM and ODM only, daatabase name associated with model. table      | ORM only, table name associated with model. collection | ODM only, collection name associated with model. orm        | ORM components, only for Record models.
+schema     | Used by ORM, ODM and RequestFilter entities to describe model behaviour. indexes    | ORM and ODM only, set of indexed to be created in related table/collection. defaults   | ORM and ODM only, set of default values for model fields. database   | ORM and ODM only, daatabase name associated with model. table      | ORM only, table name associated with model. collection | ODM only, collection name associated with model. orm        | ORM components, only for Record models.